 The Bottom Line on Weight Watchers Freestyle Program

 Weight Watchers Freestyle offers something for everyone.
-This new program is continues to promote SmartPoints, but not has more than 200 foods with a value of zero.
+This new program continues to promote SmartPoints, but now has more than 200 foods with a value of zero.
 On top of that, we like that there is research proving Weight Watchers helps people lose weight.

-However, there weight loss isn’t just eating right.
-You have to take into account exercise and supplementation.
+However, their weight loss isn’t just eating right.
+You have to take into account exercise, healthy lifestyle changes and more.
+That’s why we think a weight-loss app is the perfect weight loss partner.

-Also, the team behind Burn TS is so confident in their supplement, that they’re offering customers a 2-Week Sample.
-Learn More About Burn TS »
+Also, the team behind Noom is so confident in their program, that they’re offering customers a free trial.
+Learn More About Noom »